Back to blog

 The pipeline has three jobs that gate each other:

-esmandcjs.
-I dual-publish everything because in 2024 the ecosystem still isn't uniformly ESM. - Release — only runs on
+2. Build: compile TypeScript to both esm and cjs.
+I dual-publish everything because in 2024 the ecosystem still isn't uniformly ESM.

 The dual-publish setup in package.json: